-5 exotic meats with less fat & more protein than beef
+5 exotic low fat meats higher in protein than beef

 Beef might be king of the red meat industry now, but leaner specialty meats have been finding their way onto menus all around the United States.
 In fact, Bareburger — a New York City restaurant chain serving organic, all-natural, free-range burgers — inspired this story.